Jack23162329/ChessGame_Auto/README.md

 - Python 3.8+

 Note on Prerequisites: This project relies on various ROS2 and Gazebo packages.
 The exact requirements may vary depending on your system configuration and needs, download those packages if you encounter errors.
-Also, if you want to able to use UR manipulator arms, we need to install the all the dependies shown in Universal_Robots_ROS2_Gazebo_Simulation repo.
+Also, if you want to be able to use UR manipulator arms, we need to install all the dependies shown in Universal_Robots_ROS2_Gazebo_Simulation repo.